Treatment of Pain of Upper Extremities, RSI with Acupuncture

 OM Diagnosis: In this article, I will deal with Rotator Cuff and the Pectoralis Syndrome (Myofascial Pain).
-The examination of both areas will determine the points to be used: in general the SI9 and SI10 (plus a few trigger points in between) will be very useful for the myofascitis of the rotator cuff and Lung 1 and 2 will be the primary points for the Pectoralis inflammation.
+The examination of both areas will determine the points to be used: in general the SI9 and SI10 onlinepharmacies247.com (plus a few trigger points in between) will be very useful for the myofascitis of the rotator cuff and Lung 1 and 2 will be the primary points for the Pectoralis inflammation.

 Points combination: SI9, SI10 (Plus active trigger points between the previous points) and Lung 1-2 for the anterior area: Pectoralis muscle.
 Under moderate digital palpation, the mentioned points will reproduce the symptoms that the patient is complaining of.